galstreams: A Library of Milky Way Stellar Stream Footprints and Tracks: Comparison of streams with multiple tracks

 \subsubsection{M5}

 For M5 (fourth row in Fig.~\ref{f:track_compare_clusters1}) there are three available tracks: S20 limited to the celestial track and intersecting the cluster position; and G19 and I21, both with full sky, distance and proper motion data but neither crossing the cluster's position.
 The celestial I21 track agrees with G19 for the most part, with the angle changing somewhat at the positive $\phi_1$ end; but note that the aspect ratio of the figure is probably exaggerating the differences.
 The S20 interestingly could be the extension of the stream at negative $\phi_1$.
 To better judge the differences between the three celestial tracks, we compare their corresponding (heliocentric) pole tracks, as shown in Figure~\ref{f:poletrack_compare_clusters} in a north polar azimuthal projection.
 This shows the I21 and G19 poles overlap for the most part, but the S20 does not, indicating a completely different --and highly varying-- orbital plane.
 This casts doubt as to the likelihood of the S20 track truly being associated to the M5 stream.
 In the proper motion tracks there seem to be some differences between I21 and G19, but being so much shorter in comparison to G19 the more meaningful comparison would be of its mean proper motion which does seem consistent.
-The distance tracks, however, are entirely inconsistent with the I21 located a nearly half the distance of the G19 track.
+The distance tracks, however, are entirely inconsistent with I21 located a nearly half the distance of the G19 track, \neww{but, although separated more than $30\degr$ away from the cluster, much closer to the \citet{Baumgardt2021} distance for the cluster used in the S20 track}.
 Given its much larger extent we set the G19 track as the default for the M5 cluster, but recommend to use its distance information with caution.